ajbogh/nMotion/README.md

 # nMotion

 A motion detection system written in NodeJS which can connect to several RTSP streams and detect movement.
-The system will store mp4s in a folder called "video", which can be a symlink to any file system.
+The system will store mp4s in a folder called "recordings", which can be a symlink to any file system.

 ## Installation

-Dependencies: npm, git, ffmpeg, vlc

 ```bash
 git clone git@github.com:ajbogh/nMotion.git
 npm install
 ```

+- Copy `config.js.template` to `config.js`

-Edit the config.json file to include your cameras.
+Edit the config.js file to include your cameras and ffmpegOptions.
+See the [ffmpeg documentation](https://ffmpeg.org/ffmpeg.html) for more advanced options.

-Please leave the ports and options alone.
-You can change the options later as you become accustomed to ffmpeg options.
-Please do not include the `dst` option in the `'--sout', '#transcode{...` line, this is added automatically based on the port number specified.
+Create a symlink for the "recordings" folder.
+You may link this folder to any file system or location within the target computer.

 ## Running the app